Jochen Reiser: Scientific contribution

 Reiser's research focuses on podocyte biology and glomerular diseases.
 His laboratory has been developing therapies and assays to combat renal diseases and its many complications since 2004.

 His contributions range from identification of a common circulating blood protein —soluble urokinase plasminogen activator receptor (suPAR)— in the pathogenesis of focal segmental glomerulosclerosis (FSGS) to suPAR's emerging role as earliest known biomarker for incident and progressive chronic kidney disease (CKD) as well as for acute kidney injury (AKI). suPAR may link the innate immune system functionally to the kidney – a novel, potentially fundamental concept. "suPAR is a global risk factor for kidney diseases and lower levels of it are better for any of them.
 He also compares the characteristics of suPAR to that of cholesterol. suPAR targeting may do for kidney disease what statins has done for cardiovascular disease", he says.
 His work has been responsible for new research fields and is significantly sparking new therapeutic approaches for renal diseases.

 Reiser has published more than 250 papers, which have received in excess of 28000 citations.
 He has been involved in editorial activities of various scientific journals including Journal of Clinical Investigation, Journal of the American Society of Nephrology (JASN), Kidney International, American Journal of Therapeutics, International Journal of Nephrology, and F1000Prime.

-As a healthcare leader, Reiser engages others to work in a team-focused approach, which drives success and motivation.
-Forward thinking and disruptive in the idea, he leads with transparency and accountability, applying a data-driven approach to ensure successful navigation through the complex financial and academic world of healthcare today.
+As a healthcare professional, Reiser attempts to engage others to work in a team-focused approach.
+He attempts to lead with transparency and accountability, and to apply a data-driven approach with the goal of successful navigation through a complex financial and academic environment in healthcare.